Marcus Dupree

-Marcus L. Dupree (born May 22, 1964) is a former American football player.
-He was born and grew up in Philadelphia, Mississippi, where his playing in high school attracted national attention.
-A highly touted and sought-after college football recruit, he played at Oklahoma, where he was named Football News Freshman of the Year, second-team All-American and Big Eight Conference Newcomer of the Year.
+Marcus L. Dupree (born May 22, 1964) is an American former professional football player who was a running back in the United States Football League (USFL) and National Football League (NFL).

+Born and raised in Philadelphia, Mississippi, Dupree's play in high school attracted national attention.
+A highly touted and sought-after college football recruit, he played for the Oklahoma Sooners, earning Football News Freshman of the Year, second-team All-American and Big Eight Conference Newcomer of the Year honors.
 He left in the middle of his sophomore season and briefly attended the University of Southern Mississippi.
-Marcus played spring football for the Golden Eagles and finished college at the university.
+Dupree played spring football for the Golden Eagles and finished college at the university.

-He joined the United States Football League the following season and signed with the New Orleans Breakers in 1984.
+Dupree joined the USFL the following season and signed with the New Orleans Breakers in 1984.
 He played for the Breakers for two seasons before a knee injury forced him to leave the game.
-He returned to professional football in 1990, playing in 15 games over two seasons for the Los Angeles Rams before being waived prior to the 1992 season.
+He returned to professional football in 1990, playing in 15 games over two seasons in the NFL for the Los Angeles Rams before being waived prior to the 1992 season.

-High school career
+Early life

-Dupree attended Philadelphia High School in Philadelphia, Mississippi, where he played for the Philadelphia Tornadoes high school football team from 1978 to 1981.
-He also competed in track & field, recording a 4.29 40-yard dash.
+Marcus L. Dupree was born on May 22, 1964, in Philadelphia, Mississippi.
+He attended Philadelphia High School, where he played for the Philadelphia Tornadoes high school football team from 1978 to 1981.
+Dupree also competed in track & field, recording a 4.29 40-yard dash.

-As a freshman in 1978, he scored five touchdowns as wide receiver and seven more as a kickoff and punt returner, including a 75-yard kickoff return touchdown on his first play in high school.
+As a freshman in 1978, Dupree scored five touchdowns as wide receiver and seven more as a kickoff and punt returner, including a 75-yard kickoff return touchdown on his first play in high school.

 As a sophomore in 1979, he was switched to running back and rushed for 1,850 yards and scored 28 touchdowns.
 He also played on Philadelphia High's basketball team, which finished the year with a 33–4 record and reached the semifinals of the Mississippi state basketball tournament, and played first base and catcher for the baseball team, hitting for a .481 average.

 As a junior in 1980, he rushed for 2,550 yards and scored 34 touchdowns (25 rushing, 9 by kick return).